szilard/GBM-tune/README.md

 and even with cross validation there is some kind of *overfitting* here.

-The best models based on evaluation AUC have deeper trees (evaluation AUC `0.701`, but low test AUC `0.660`), while the best models on test have shallower trees (evaluation AUC `0.682`, but low test AUC `0.670`).
+The best models based on evaluation AUC have deeper trees (evaluation AUC `0.701`, but low test AUC `0.660`), while the best models on test have shallower trees (evaluation AUC `0.682`, test AUC `0.670`).
-Therefore one can reduce overfitting by restricting the space to shallower trees (effectively regularizing).
+Therefore one could reduce overfitting by restricting the space to shallower trees (effectively regularizing).

 More details [here](https://htmlpreview.github.io/?https://github.com/szilard/GBM-tune/blob/master/3-test_rs/analyze-10K.html).